AmirSuliman/JavaScript-Projects/Count-Down-Counter/README.md

-This project counts the remaining days, hours, minuts, and seconds untill next year.
+This project counts the remaining days, hours, minutes, and seconds until next year.